-- The top-rated VA’s who focus on customer service, data entry, and misc. administrative duties charge an average of $32.00 an hour.
-Newer VA’s charge an average of $20.00 for similar tasks.
+- A Virtual Assistant’s hourly rate averages $32.00 for the top-rated VA’s who focus on customer service, data entry, and misc. administrative duties.
+Newer VA’s charge an average hourly rate of $20.00 for similar tasks.

 - Virtual Assistants who focus on social media services charge an average of $57.00 an hour (top-rated VA’s) and $30.00 (newer VA’s)